w3bdesign/Statens-Vegvesen/README.md

 It requires an API key set inside .env that you can get from <https://www.vegvesen.no/om+statens+vegvesen/om+organisasjonen/apne-data/api-for-tekniske-kjoretoyopplysninger>

-This application uses Next.js with Typescript for the backend.
+This application uses Serverless with Typescript for the backend.

 ## Features